Retford: Morris dancing

 Retford is home to the Rattlejag Morris Dancers who are based at the Church Hall next to Grove Street Methodist Church.
 Rattlejag Morris is a mixed dance side formed in January 2002.
 Using material initially collected from East Yorkshire as the basis they have set out to revive and develop a local dance programme based on research into dancing traditions in Nottinghamshire and Lincolnshire.
 They perform morris dances with rattles and sticks, broom, bacca pipe and sword dances.
 They "dance out" at Folk Festivals, Village Fayres, Community Events, Village Public Houses, Morris Day of Dance Events, May Day Celebrations, Charity fundraising events and more.

 Ghosts

 Retford has a tradition of ghost sightings.
 In 1915 an unknown correspondent wrote to The Retford Times about ghostly sightings in the 19th century.
 The writer reports seeing a woman wearing Georgian dress on Sutton Lane, as well as a less human-like figure on the North Road.
 Other ghost traditions include The Grey Lady of Ye Olde Bell Hotel (Barnby Moor), The Unfaithful Wife of West Retford Hotel, the White Girl of the White Hart Hotel.
 Other haunted buildings include the Masonic Hall.

-Sport and fitness
+Sport

 Bowling

 Retford has facilities for flat green bowling at Goosemoor Lane and in King's Park, provided by Bassetlaw Council, and at Hallcroft.
 Teams from Retford and the surrounding area (including Worksop) compete in The Retford and District Bowls League.